ChatGPT: Everything you need to know about the AI-powered chatbot | TechCrunch

 ChatGPT app is now available on iPad, adds support for Siri and Shortcuts

-The new ChatGPT app version brings native iPad support to the app, as well as support for using ChatGPT with Siri and Shortcuts.
+The new ChatGPT app version brings native iPad support to the app, as well as support for using the chat bot with Siri and Shortcuts.
 Drag and drop is also now available, allowing users to drag individual messages from ChatGPT into other apps.

 On iPad, ChatGPT now runs in full-screen mode, optimized for the tablet’s interface.